ombulabs/blog/README.md

 ## To deploy

-See Ombu Labs repository instructions - "As is we don't have automatic deployments for the blog, so you can run bin/deploy for now."
+See OmbuLabs repository instructions - "As is we don't have automatic deployments for the blog, so you can run bin/deploy for now."